HLS2Polito/Bitonic-Sorting/README.md

 repository.
 Extensive modifications and optimizations were performed by Mehdi Roozmeh, of Politecnico di Torino, Italy, in order to generate high performance RTL.

+Further details can be found in the following paper.
+If you find this work useful for your research, please consider citing:

+    @ARTICLE{7859319,
+        author={F. B. Muslim and L. Ma and M. Roozmeh and L. Lavagno}, journal={IEEE Access},
+        title={Efficient FPGA Implementation of OpenCL High-Performance Computing Applications via High-Level Synthesis}, year={2017},
+        volume={5},
+        pages={2747-2762},
+        doi={10.1109/ACCESS.2017.2671881},
+        }

 ### Brief Analysis of the Bitonic Sorting Algorithm:

 Sorting vectors is a fundamental algorithm used in a variety of